Econ 102 - Principles of Macroeconomics » Spring 2023 » Aggregate Demand (AD) Quiz

 The U.S. experience with tax cuts and tax increases since 1964 suggests that

-B. tax changes have a stable and predictable effect on consumption spending.
+B. tax changes have no effect on consumption spending.

 C. temporary tax changes are less effective than permanent changes.